 I didn’t plan any of this.

 It was yoga that taught me how to show up for her.
 Not the poses.
 The practice.
 It cracked me open, made me aware of who I truly was beneath the ambition and the busyness.
-I became a better mother because I became more myself.
+I became a better mother because I finally learned who I was.

 I started teaching not because I planned to — but because interior design didn't leave room for her and yoga did.
 What began as a practical solution became the work of my life.
-Along the way the practice deepened — martial arts had already shaped my body and my discipline, Reiki opened my understanding of energy, and Thai bodywork taught me how healing moves through touch.
-Each one added a layer.
+Along the way the practice deepened — martial arts had already shaped my body and my discipline, Reiki, opened my understanding of energy, and Thai bodywork taught me how healing moves through touch.
+Each one added a layer to my practice.
 None of them felt like study.
-They felt like coming home to something I already knew.

-I've always had dogs.
-At one point I had five — they kept me safe in a country where I didn't always feel safe.
-People tell me I'm a dog whisperer because their dogs take on my calm.
-I don't know how true that is.
-What I do know is that I cherish all living things — not just the ones who speak.
+I grew up afraid of dogs — until my father made it simple:adapt or go.
+I adapted.
+Something shifted after that.
+At one point, years later, I had five dogs, and they kept me safe in a country where I didn't always feel safe.
+I'm not a trainer.
+I just connect.
+People say their dogs take on my calm.
+They have taught me things words don't reach.
+What I've discovered is that I cherish all living things — not just the ones who speak.

 What I offer now — Zen in 10, Zen Spaces — isn't a curriculum.
 It's a distillation of a life lived fully, offered simply, for anyone ready to go a little deeper.